FreddieC19/Capstone---Traffic-Sign-Detector/README.md

 By Fred Clark, Keegan Dillon and Tom Hamilton
 ## Description

-This project implements a machine learning or deep learning model for classifying street signs.
+This project implements a deep learning model for classifying street signs.
 It includes scripts for training the model for which the Mapillary Traffic Sign dataset was used.
 Featuring a graphical user interface for easy interaction.

 ## Installation